The Learning Design Compass

 The guide is structured in three phases:

-• Assess: You've designed the course and built the learning cycle.
+- Assessment Design: You've designed the course and developed the learning cycle.
 Now you need to evaluate whether students have actually learned what you're teaching.

 Step 1: Purpose